-- (i) Non-automated soldering equipment. - (ii) Solder-screen processes and associated infrared soldering ovens, which use a process similar to silk-screening in order to apply the solder paste. - (iii) Solder levelers, hydrosqueegees, wave solder machines, and drag solder machines which use less than an average of 10 pounds of any material containing VOC's per operating day for each calendar month.
-The number of operating days per calendar month, monthly purchase records, and daily or monthly records of material usage, shall be maintained on-site for two years and be made available to the District upon request. - (iv) Brazing, and welding equipment, including arc welding equipment. - (v) Molds used for the casting of metals. - (vi) Foundry sand mold forming equipment.
-This exemption does not apply if heat, sulfur dioxide or volatile organic compounds are applied. - (vii) Forming equipment used exclusively for forging, rolling, or drawing of metals. - (viii) Metallizing guns where the metal being sprayed is in wire form.
+- (i) Non-automated soldering equipment, such as handheld soldering irons and guns. - (ii) Solder-screen processes and associated infrared soldering ovens, which use a process similar to silk-screening in order to apply the solder paste. - (iii) Solder levelers, hydrosqueegees, wave solder machines, and drag solder machines which each use less than an average of 10 pounds of any material containing VOC's per operating day for each calendar month.
+The number of operating days per calendar month, monthly purchase records, and daily or monthly records of material usage, shall be maintained on-site for two years and be made available to the District upon request.

+- (iv) Brazing, and welding equipment, including arc welding equipment. - (v) Molds used for the casting of metals. - (vi) Foundry sand mold forming equipment.
+This exemption does not apply if heat, sulfur dioxide or volatile organic compounds are applied. - (vii) Forming equipment used exclusively for forging, rolling, or drawing of metals. - (viii) Metal and ceramic deposition spray guns where all the material being sprayed contains no chromium, lead or nickel.
 This exemption does not apply to electric arc spray guns. - (ix) Tumblers used for the cleaning or deburring of metal products without abrasive blasting. - (x) Shell-core and shell-mold manufacturing machines. - (xi) Extrusion equipment used exclusively for extruding metals, or minerals.
-This exemption does not apply to coking extrusion equipment or processes which manufacture products containing greater than one percent asbestos fiber by weight. - (xii) Shot peening operations where only steel shot is employed and no surface material such as scale, rust, or old paint is removed.

-- (xiii) Chemical milling of titanium, and titanium alloys which do not contain any hazardous air pollutants, at temperatures below 110°F (43°C). - (xiv) Chemical milling of niobium (columbium), and niobium alloys which do not contain any hazardous air pollutants, using nitric or hydrofluoric acids at temperatures below 110°F (43°C). - (xv) Oil quenching tanks which use less than 20 gallons per year of make-up oil.
-Monthly purchase records and daily or monthly usage records of all materials added must be maintained on site to claim applicability of this exemption. - (xvi) Salt bath quenching tanks.
+This exemption does not apply to coking extrusion equipment or processes which manufacture products containing greater than one percent asbestos fiber by weight. - (xii) Shot peening operations where only steel shot is employed and no surface material such as scale, rust, or old paint is removed. - (xiii) Chemical milling of titanium, and titanium alloys which do not contain any hazardous air pollutants, at temperatures below 110°F (43°C). - (xiv) Chemical milling of niobium (columbium), and niobium alloys which do not contain any hazardous air pollutants, using nitric or hydrofluoric acids at temperatures below 110°F (43°C). - (xv) Oil quenching tanks which use less than 20 gallons per year of make-up oil.
+Monthly purchase records and daily or monthly usage records of all materials added must be maintained on-site to claim applicability of this exemption. - (xvi) Salt bath quenching tanks where no chromium containing compounds are added to the tank.

-(8) METALLURGICAL, GLASS AND CERAMIC PROCESSING EQUIPMENT--USING FURNACES, KILNS AND OVENS
+(8) METALLURGICAL, GLASS AND CERAMIC PROCESSING EQUIPMENT-USING FURNACES, KILNS AND OVENS quantity of all metal poured from such furnaces shall be maintained on-site for three years and be made available to the District upon request.

-- (i) Crucible furnaces or pot furnaces with a brimful capacity of less than 450 cubic inches of any molten metal. - (ii) Crucible furnaces, pot furnaces or induction furnaces: - (A) each with a brimful capacity of 2,500 cubic inches or less, and - (B) where no sweating or distilling is conducted, and - (C) where only the following materials are poured or held in a molten state: - (1) Aluminum or any alloy containing over 50 percent aluminum, - (2) Magnesium or any alloy containing over 50 percent magnesium, - (3) Tin or any alloy containing over 50 percent tin, - (4) Zinc or any alloy containing over 50 percent zinc, - (5) Copper or any alloy containing over 50 percent copper, - (6) Precious metals, or - (7) Glass.
+(i) Crucible furnaces, pot furnaces or induction furnaces with a brimful capacity of less than 450 cubic inches of any molten metal.
+Monthly records of the

+- (ii) Crucible furnaces, pot furnaces or induction furnaces: - (A) each with a brimful capacity of 2,500 cubic inches or less, and - (B) where no sweating or distilling is conducted, and - (C) where only non-ferrous metals, except lead and yellow brass, are poured or held in a molten state.

-This exemption does not apply if any of the materials contain alloying elements of arsenic, beryllium, cadmium, chromium, lead and/or nickel.
+Monthly records of the quantity of all metal poured from such furnaces shall be maintained on-site for three years and be made available to the District upon request.
+This exemption does not apply if alloying elements of arsenic, beryllium, cadmium, chromium, lead and/or nickel are utilized in such furnaces.